pengxiangzhang/la-mgmt-system/doc/Documentation.md

 #### accept_offer_controller.rb

-- Handel request of applicant to accept job offer
+- Handle request of applicant to accept job offer.

 #### schedule_interview_controller.rb

-- Handel request of the applicant to schedule interview time.
+- Handle request of the applicant to schedule an interview time.

 #### submit_apply_controller.rb

-- Handel request of the applicant to submit the application
+- Handle request of the applicant to submit the application.

 #### withdraw_controller.rb

-- Handel request of the applicant to withdraw the application
+- Handle request of the applicant to withdraw the application.

 ### appointment

 #### cancel_request_controller.rb

-- Handel request of student to cancel appointment
+- Handle request of student to cancel the appointment.

 #### end_appt_controller.rb

-- Handel request of la to end the appointment
+- Handle request of la to end the appointment.

 #### la_accept_controller.rb

-- Handel request of la to accept an open appointment
+- Handle request of la to accept an appointment request

 #### la_cancel_request_controller.rb

-- Handel request of la to cancel a accepted appointment
+- Handle request of la to cancel an accepted appointment.

 #### start_appt_controller.rb

-- Handel request of la to start appointment
+- Handle request of la to start appointment.

 #### student_request_controller.rb

-- Handel request of student to request an appointment
+- Handle request of student to request an appointment.

 #### report_issue_controller.rb

-- Handel request from the user to report an issue when they have an appointment(direct email to admin) then cancel an appointment.
+- Handle request from the user to report an issue when they have an appointment(direct email to admin) then cancel an appointment.

 ### hiring

 #### application_note_controller.rb

-- Handel request of admin to write an application note to an applicant
+- Handle request of admin to write an application note to an applicant.

 #### change_status_controller.rb

-- Handel request of admin to change the status of an application and send an email.
+- Handle request of admin to change the status of an application and send an email.

 #### delete_all_controller.rb

-- Handel request of admin to "delete"(Data still in the database, application form still in the storage folder.
+- Handle request of admin to "delete"(Data still in the database, application form still in the storage folder.
 Just hidden from the list) all current application.

 #### edit_application_form_controller.rb

-- Handel request of admin to edit application form.
+- Handle request of admin to edit application form.

 #### edit_contact_form_controller.rb

-- Handel request of admin to edit contact form.
+- Handle request of admin to edit contact form.

 #### edit_interview_form_controller.rb

-- Handel request of admin to edit interview form.
+- Handle request of admin to edit interview form.

 #### get_template_controller.rb